-- If the vehicle runs out of fuel, the BERNICE BOON (MIL) may come on.
+- If the vehicle runs out of fuel, the SERVICE malfunction indicator lamp (MIL) may come on.
 Refuel as soon as possible.
-After a few driving trips, the SERVICE Imp should turn off.
-If the Imp remains on after a few driving trips, have the vehicle inspected by an authorized NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" later in this section.
+After a few driving trips, the ENGLE lamp should turn off.
+If the lamp remains on after a few driving trips, have the vehicle inspected by an authorized NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" later in this section.

-WARNING/INDICATOR LIGHTS AND CHIMES
+WARNING/INDICATOR LIGHTS AND AUDIBLE REMINDERS